Youstart-Labs/SummerTraining2018/01_ANGULAR/2_ANGULAR/README.md

 <li *ngFor="let task of tasks">
 ```

-This will create multiple elements of type `li` or any tag which has ngFor.
+This will create multiple elements of type `li` or any tag which has `ngFor`.

 #### ngClass